Cantera/cantera-website/pages/community.rst

   first, and see if the problem persists.
 * This group is moderated, so it may take some time for your posts to appear if you are a new member.

-If you decide to make a post, please include the following information:

 For installation/compilation problems, please provide: